cmasch/zalando-fashion-mnist/README.md

 Scores for validation: 0.1245 loss / 95.64% accuracy.<br>
 Scores for test: 0.2149 loss / 93.43% accuracy.

-If you like, you can [download](https://github.com/cmasch/zalando-fashion-mnist/tree/master/models/simple_cnn/fashion_mnist) the saved models/weights and history for fashion-MNIST.

 #### MNIST
 I used the same architecture of neural network to train on traditional MNIST.<br>
 Scores for training: 0.078 loss / 99.74% accuracy.<br>